-tell the employee that this is the last stage of the disciplinary confirm the above in writing.
+- advise the employee of the decision reached and the reason this decision was made; - tell the employee that this is the last stage of the disciplinary process; - confirm the above in writing.

-process;
+- the named person should be (as far as possible) more senior than the person who made the original decision; - have not previously been involved in the process.

-Lodging an Appeal: to a named person (more senior than the person who made the Reminder: original decision and who has not • the named person should been involved); be (as far as possible) within 5 working days (usually); more senior than the in writing clearly stating the person who made the reason for their appeal. original decision; have not previously been involved in the process.
-The Appeal Meeting: is there any new evidence; has there been flaws in the Reminder: process (eg failure to provide all • the right of representation evidence to employee, witnesses still applies; not interviewed etc); the appeal can be used to allow employee and/or rectify any faults in the representative to respond or process; comment. adjournment is still required before decision is made; a previous decision can be overturned if the appeal Appeal Outcome: chair considers this the advise the employee of the right thing to do. decision reached and the reason this decision was made;
+- the right of representation still applies; - the appeal can be used to rectify any faults in the process; - adjournment is still required before decision is made; - a previous decision can be overturned if the appeal chair considers this the right thing to do.